Green-tailed Towhee Pipilo chlorurus

 Field Sparrow is an uncommon but annual winter resident that can be found with some effort from about the second week of November through the first week of April; there are no known records from May through October.

-Look for them around grassy areas like along powerline cuts, the edges of fields and dunes, and in sandhill areas like Pumpkin Hill Preserve SP.
-The brushy trails at Reddie Point Preserve in spring is a good place to search as well, but the absolute most reliable spot for them is along the edge of the dunes on the south end of Little Talbot Island SP off A1A.
+Look for them around grassy areas like along power line cuts, the edges of fields and dunes, and in sandhill areas like Pumpkin Hill Creek Preserve State Park.
+The brushy trails at Blue Cypress Park and Reddie Point Preserve in spring are good places to search as well, but the absolute most reliable spot for them is along the edge of the dunes on the south end of Little Talbot Island State Park off A1A.
 You will usually see only one to three in any given place; the most reported from a single location was five that I observed at Little Talbot on 23 December 2011.

 Chipping Sparrow Spizella passerina

 Chipping Sparrows are winter residents and can be commonly found at backyard feeders throughout the county.
 Unless you have access to someone’s backyard, search for them on the grounds of Blue Cypress Park, the picnic table areas at Little Talbot Island State Park, and around the fishing dock and playground at Sheffield Regional Park.
 On the west side of town, look for them at Taye Brown Regional Park and the parking lot and softball fields of Ringhaver Park.